Apache Gold: Plot

-Santer (Mario Adorf) and his gang are after the Apache Gold.
+Santer and his gang are after the Apache Gold.
 They intrude Apache land and intercept a courier named Black Eagle.
 The young warrior is killed as the outlaws attempt to extract information from him.

-Meanwhile, the young chartered surveyor Charlie aka „Old Shatterhand" (Lex Barker) discovers that the „Great Western Railway" commits a breach of valid contracts by taking a shortcut through Apache land.
-He is told that certain geological complications would leave the company no other choice but he can refute these allegations as a pretext to save money even at the costs of lives.
+Meanwhile, the young chartered surveyor Charlie aka "Old Shatterhand" discovers that the Great Western Railway commits a breach of valid contracts by taking a shortcut through Apache land.
+He is told that certain geological complications would leave the company no other choice, but he finds these allegations to be a pretext to save money even at the costs of lives.

-Winnetou (Pierre Brice) observes how the railway is built right into the land of his tribe.
+Winnetou observes how the railway is built right into the land of his tribe.
 On his way back to his village he comes across the corpse of Black Eagle.
 He brings Black Eagle to his family and reports to his father Intschu-tschuna.

-Chief Intshu-tshuna is deeply worried that even more villains like Santer will get to the Apache land and consequently kill his people if the „Great Western Railway" can carry on.
+Chief Intshu-tshuna is deeply worried that even more villains like Santer will get to the Apache land and consequently kill his people if the Great Western Railway can carry on.

-A missionary called „Klekih-petra" beseeches him not to start a war.
+A missionary called Klekih-petra urges him not to start a war.
 He talks the aristocratic chief and his son Winnetou into setting up a meeting with a deputation of the Great Western Railway.
 Proceedings are prepared and Old Shatterhand is chosen to convince the Indians that the company will respect the contracts after all.

-But Santer doesn't let go of his ambitions.
+But Santer does not let go of his ambitions.
 He strives to give Winnetou's people a bad name, so that the U.S.Army will come and drive the people off their land, hereby making way for his personal ambitions.